j3ffyang/container/docs/20190326_cp_k8s_deploy.md

 apt-get install -y kubelet kubeadm kubectl
 ```

-#### Pull images while using local repo (optional if you don't have this challenge)
+#### (optional) Pull images while using local repo (if you have this challenge)

 ```
 images=(
-    kube-apiserver:v1.13.4
+    kube-apiserver:v1.14.0
-    kube-controller-manager:v1.13.4
+    kube-controller-manager:v1.14.0
-    kube-scheduler:v1.13.4
+    kube-scheduler:v1.14.0
-    kube-proxy:v1.13.4
+    kube-proxy:v1.14.0
     pause:3.1
-    etcd:3.2.24
+    etcd:3.3.10
-    coredns:1.2.6
+    coredns:1.3.1
 )

 for imageName in ${images[@]} ; do